Kšice: Geography

 Kšice is located about 25 km east of Tachov and 27 km west of Plzeň.
 It lies in the Plasy Uplands.
 The highest point is the hill Stelka at 547 m above sea level.

 History

 The first written mention of Kšice is from 1369.
 It was then part of the Stříbro estate.
 Silver and lead were mined in the vicinity of the village.
 At the end of the 19th century, the last mine was closed down.

-After the Munich Agreement in 1938, the village was annexed by Nazi Germany and administered as part of Reichsgau Sudetenland.
+After the Munich Agreement in 1938, the village was annexed by Nazi Germany and administered as part of the Reichsgau Sudetenland.

 In 1971, Lomnička was joined to the municipality.
-From 1980 to 1991, Kšice was an administrative part of Stříbro.
+From 1980 to 1991, Kšice was a municipal part of Stříbro.
 Since 1992, it has been a separate municipality.

+Demographics

+Transport

+The village of Lomnička is located on the railway line Radnice–Bezdružice via Plzeň.

 Sights

-The Church of the Assumption of the Virgin Mary is the landmark of Kšice.
+The main landmark of Kšice is the Church of the Assumption of the Virgin Mary.
 A predecessor of the church was a Gothic building, first documented in 1384.
 The current church was built in the Baroque style in 1716.